AR Storytelling Platform For Brands

 As we worked with this initial group of clients, our R&D team continued to push the boundaries of what our platform could offer, consistently integrating new, innovative features.
 Our expertise fueled the successful execution of various AR campaigns across a diversity of sectors, where we showcased the robust capacity of our technology.

-The team included 2 mobile engineers, back-end engineer, product manager, quality assurance expert, and product designer
+The team included 2 mobile engineers, back-end engineer, product manager, quality assurance expert and myself

 Meeting the Client